Carl Fuller

-Carl Edmond Fuller (born January 10, 1946, in St. Augustine, Florida) is a retired professional basketball center who played two seasons in the American Basketball Association (ABA) as a member of The Floridians in the 1970–71 and 1971–72 seasons.
+Carl Edmond Fuller (born January 10, 1946, in St. Augustine, Florida) is an American former professional basketball center who played two seasons in the American Basketball Association (ABA) as a member of The Floridians in the 1970–71 and 1971–72 seasons.
 He attended Bethune-Cookman University where during the fifth round of the 1968 NBA draft, he was selected by the Detroit Pistons, and during the ninth round of the 1967 NBA draft, he was also selected by the St. Louis Hawks, but never played in the NBA.

 Fuller played for the Allentown Jets of the Eastern Professional Basketball League (EPBL) during the 1969–70 season and won an EPBL championship in 1970.